 - Hip lobby bar scene

-- Wi-Fi, bike rentals, and access to extensive DVD collection are all free
+- Property-wide Wi-Fi, bike rentals, and DVD rentals are all free

 - Within walking distance of some of downtown's best nightlife

 - Small, dark gym with a view of a brick wall

 - Five-minute walk to the F subway line; 10-plus minutes to others